SMLFamily/SML-The-Living-Language/README.md

-The Definition of Not Standard ML
+SML, The Living Language (aka, Successor ML)
 ==========

 These sources are derived from the Definition of Standard ML (Revised).